-Counted as one Amsterdam's top museums (along with the Van Gogh and Anne Frank museums), the Rijksmuseum (or State Museum) features an impressive collection of artists, including Rembrandt and Vermeer.
-As befits a State Museum, the ornate building contains mostly Dutch works from the 15th to 17th centuries; and even though the museum is undergoing renovations (and the viewable collection has been drastically cut), some say the Philips Wing's "Golden Age highlights" are worth your time and money.
+Considered one of Amsterdam's top museums (along with the Van Gogh and Anne Frank museums), the Rijksmuseum (or State Museum) features an impressive collection of artists, including Rembrandt and Vermeer.
+As befits a state museum, the ornate building contains mostly Dutch works from the 15th to 17th centuries – though its entire collection stretches across 800 years.